fanlin000/Notes/Java/antra_java.md

 predicate: test a condition

 ### Stream API
-Stream is a sequence of elements supporting sequential and parallel aggregate operations.
+Stream is a declarative programming (instructor) approach to iterate, use to process collection of objects.
+Most of the methods are defined on Java .util.stream

 To perform a computation, stream operations are composed into a stream pipeline.
 A stream pipeline consists of a source (which might be an array, a collection, a generator function, an I/O channel, etc), zero or more intermediate operations (which transform a stream into another stream, such as filter(Predicate)), and a terminal operation (which produces a result or side-effect, such as count() or forEach(Consumer)).
 Streams are lazy; computation on the source data is only performed when the terminal operation is initiated, and source elements are consumed only as needed.